MiguelAgueda/SocialNetworkAnalysis/README.md

+# Social Network Analysis

-This repository is for "Assignment2: Loading Graphs in Networkx"
+This repository is meant for saving and sharing programming assignments from Social Network Analysis class.